 Entry clearance visas allow an individual to enter and stay in the UK within the period for which the visa is valid.
 EEA nationals do not require a visa to enter the UK.

-Data in this section refer to the number of Entry clearance visas granted for study reasons within the period.
+Data in this section refer to the number of Entry clearance visas granted for study reasons.
 If an individual is granted a visa more than once in a given period, this will be counted as multiple grants in the statistics.
-If an individual enters the UK multiple times within the period for which a visa is valid, this will be counted as one grant in the visa statistics.
+If an individual leaves and re-enters the UK a number of times within the period for which a visa is valid, this will be counted as one grant in the statistics.

-The data do not show whether, or when, an individual arrived in the UK, what they did on arrival to the UK, or how long they stayed in the UK.
+The data do not show whether, or when, an individual actually arrived in the UK, what they did on arrival to the UK or how long they stayed in the UK.

 Year-on-year comparisons of the number of decisions can be affected by quarterly fluctuations in the data.
 Such fluctuations can be examined in more detail in the quarterly data that are available in the published tables.